Rendering Your Own Purified Tallow for Skincare

 There are different schools of thought on whether it’s necessary to grind your fat ahead of time.
 Harder, solid fat such as suet, will benefit from being cut into smaller pieces to help it melt more quickly and evenly.
 For softer fat like trimmings or scraps, you may find that cutting it into tiny pieces is unnecessary.

-Place the chopped/ground fat into a large pot or slow cooker.
+Place the chopped/ground fat into a large pot.
 You’ll want to use the largest pot you have aim to fill it no more than 1/2 full with fat and water.
 As the fat melts during rendering, it will release water that was stored within the fat, resulting in a larger volume of liquid than you may have expected.
 According to Captain Obvious, greasy water is no fun to clean up of your stove, cabinets, floor etc.

 Over medium heat, bring the fat/salt water mixture to a light simmer.
 Keep the heat slow and low, stirring every so often to allow the fat time to gently melt without scorching, which is key in preventing any lingering beef smell and creating a nice neutral tallow.